chauhanssaksham/MusicPlayerApp/README.txt

                     Same for Albums

     3. Create user login ----->
+                        ==User log out
+                        ==Show sign in and sign up only if the user is not signed in, otherwise show profile and logout ==Put these sign in and signout links in the user icon tooltip
             ===Then a queue for each user

     4. Update the code to SCSS and learn the code.
 Make comments everywhere!